gramcracker/neural_network/README.md

 I created it specifically for experimentation with real time natural language processing and sementic analysis, although it is still a work in progress.

 I created this because I needed a framework that could be configured in complex and irregular ways for easy experimentation.
-It had have the following features:
+In order to suit my needs, it has have the following features:

 * layer by layer syntax.
 * copy and paste of any portion of the net.